Daryl Hannah: Film and television

 Hannah made her film debut at age 17 in 1978 with an appearance in Brian De Palma's horror film The Fury.
 She had an early role along with Rachel Ward in the 1983 horror film The Final Terror.
-The film was shot in 1981 but was released in 1983.
+The film was shot in 1981 and released in 1983.

-Hannah played the acrobatic and violent replicant Pris in Ridley Scott's science fiction classic Blade Runner (1982), in which she performed some of her own gymnastic stunts.
+In 1982, Hannah played the acrobatic and violent replicant Pris in Ridley Scott's science fiction classic Blade Runner, in which she performed some of her own gymnastic stunts.
 That same year, she appeared in the summer hit release Summer Lovers.
 Her role as a mermaid in Ron Howard's hit fantasy/comedy Splash (1984), opposite Tom Hanks brought her much recognition.
 Also in 1984, she appeared in The Pope of Greenwich Village, co-starring with Mickey Rourke and Eric Roberts.

 In 1985, Hannah appeared in and provided backing vocals in the music video "You're a Friend of Mine", performed by Clarence Clemons and Jackson Browne.
 She also appeared in the music video for Browne's "Tender Is the Night".
 Hannah's other 1980s roles included the film version of the best seller The Clan of the Cave Bear (1986) and Legal Eagles (1986) starring Robert Redford and Debra Winger.
-She appeared in the Academy Award winning Wall Street (1987), for which she received a Razzie Award.
-Hannah starred in the title role of Fred Schepisi's film Roxanne (1987), a modern retelling of Edmond Rostand's play Cyrano de Bergerac.
+She appeared in the Academy Award-winning Wall Street (1987), for which she received a Razzie Award.

+In 1987, Hannah starred in the title role of Fred Schepisi's film Roxanne, a modern retelling of Edmond Rostand's play Cyrano de Bergerac.
 Her performance was described as "sweet" and "gentle" by film critic Roger Ebert.
-She also starred in High Spirits (1988) opposite Peter O'Toole and ended the decade with Woody Allen's Crimes and Misdemeanors (1989) and Steel Magnolias featuring Sally Field, Shirley MacLaine and Julia Roberts (1989).
+She also starred in High Spirits (1988) opposite Peter O'Toole and ended the decade with Woody Allen's Crimes and Misdemeanors (1989) and Steel Magnolias featuring Sally Field, Shirley MacLaine, Julia Roberts, and Dolly Parton (1989).

-Hannah played the daughter of Jack Lemmon's character in both of the Grumpy Old Men comedies.
+In 1993, Hannah first played the daughter of Jack Lemmon's character in both of the Grumpy Old Men comedies.
 That same year, she played Nancy Archer in the HBO comedy remake of Attack Of The Fifty-Foot Woman.
-In 1995, Hannah was chosen by Empire magazine as No. 96 of the "100 Sexiest Stars in Film History."
-That year she appeared as homicidal sociopath Leann Netherwood in The Tie That Binds.
+In 1995 she appeared as homicidal sociopath Leann Netherwood in The Tie That Binds.
 In 1998 she played the co-lead to Christopher Reeve in the made-for-television film remake Rear Window.
 That same year she also starred in the direct-to-video film Addams Family Reunion playing Morticia Addams.